LEPO is part of well-defined investment portfolios that provides a sophisticated style of option to suit investor’s broader risk profiles.

 The traders can choose to close any time before the expiry of the term by simply selling the series as per initial rates or buying the same series at the initially sold rates.

-There are many advantages of using LEPO
+There are many advantages to using LEPO.

-It offers the benefit of leverage, a cash money efficient method of trading.
+It offers the benefit of leverage, a cash-money-efficient method of trading.

 It works as a good proxy for share trading and offers ease of account opening and availability of offsets on margin.